 Preparing your spreadsheet before turning it into an app

-Below are few measures that should be taken into consideration before submitting your spreadsheet to the Open as App platform
+Below are a few measures that should be taken into consideration before submitting your spreadsheet to the Open as App platform:

 - Your data must be cleared

 - Your list must have headings at the top of the column